jnozzi/cocoadev.com/markdown/PlayingFlashFiles.md

 ----

 UPDATE:  I fixed this problem.
-All you have to do is subclass General/NSMovieView.
+All you have to do is subclass NSMovieView.
 Then, put this in the file

 -(BOOL)isPlaying